MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Pairing with candidates at Code Retreats
 * Interacting with candidates while they are "interns"

-*Once a mentor has selected a graduate, the graduate joins the mentors team.*
+*Once a mentor has selected a graduate, the graduate joins the mentors team.
+It is important that the team is happy to support the mentor*

 ### What interactions does a mentor have with a graduate